jhuapl-bio/Basestack/README.md

 	- Mac: Basestack.dmg
 		- Simply drag + drop (when the window appears) into `/Applications`
 	- Linux: Basestack-1.0.0.AppImage
+		- You'll likely need to change permissions to allow execution in properties or just `chmod 755 ...AppImage`

 ## 3. Download Analysis Pipeline(s)